ucdavis-ice/UrbanFootprintCurriculum/editing.rst

 * Allows assignment of a portion of the space to “No Use”
 * This is used to reserve space for other uses such as drainage, parks, or other infrastructure.
-* This works on the developable percentage.
+* This is applied to the developable percentage.
-* If Dev.
-Pct is 90% and Gross Net is 90% then 9% would be set aside as “No Use”
+* For Example: If Dev.
+Pct is 90% and Gross Net is 90% then 9% of the parcel would be set aside as “No Use.”

+ * Assume that we've got a 100 acre parcel
+ * Developable space = (100 acres)*90% = 90 acres
+ * No Use space percentage = 100%-90% = 10%
+ * No Use space = (90 acres) * 10% = 9 acres

 Clear Base Condition and Redevelopment Flag
 +++++++++++++++++++++++++++++++++++++++++++